linuxlawson/gitmark/README.md

 Added another example here
 so you can see whats going on.
 This time we put the
-reference number[^2] in the middle
+reference number[^2] in the
-of the paragraph.
+middle of the paragraph.
-Same as before, clicking on the
+Like before, clicking on the
 reference number will direct you
 to the actual footnote at the
 bottom of page.
 Much like a link.
-This paragraph is just filler.

 [^2]: Footnote Number 2.
 A non-interesting footnote.

 ```